faebser/raspberry-pi-usb-cloner/README.md

 ## usage

-* point your browser to the configured ip and port of your raspberry
+* point your browser to the configured ip and port of your raspberry (eg: 192.169.1.23:8080)
 * select the source/master
 * press the clone button and clone away